 Unlike the anterior pituitary, the neurohypophysis is not glandular and does not synthesize hormones.

 Instead, it is a site where axons are projected from neuronal cell bodies in the supra-optic and paraventricular nuclei of the hypothalamus.

 These hypothalamic cell bodies produce hormones that undergo axonal transport through the pituitary stalk and terminal axons within the neurohypophysis.

 The hormones are stored and released directly into the systemic vasculature.

 The pituitary gland is surrounded by the dura mater and is located inside the sella turcica of the sphenoid bone.

-The Turkish saddle is a saddle-shaped depression that surrounds the inferior, anterior and posterior aspects of the pituitary gland.
+The Turkish saddle is a saddle-shaped depression surrounding the pituitary gland’s inferior, anterior, and posterior aspects.

 The upper aspect of the pituitary is covered by the diaphragm of the sella turcica, which is a fold of the dura mater that separates the subarachnoid space filled with cerebrospinal fluid from the pituitary gland.

 The infundibulum perforates the diaphragm of the chair to connect the pituitary gland to the hypothalamus.